bouffalolab/BLOpenFlasher/README.md

 # BLOpenFlasher
-This is open source version for flash_tools
+This is open source version for flash_tools, not perfect but open source totally.
+The current version also require python3 env, and if not please use tools to convert dts to dtb.

+Switch BL602 to program mode by pulling-up GPIO8 during booting, connect via the uart(which is hardcode now), and then run "go run flash_tool.go".
+Bin files are generated and then bl602 will be programmed.